noklesta/The-Oslo-Bergen-Tagger/README.md

 The Constraint Grammar tagger
 -----------------------------

-1. In the root folder of the distribution, check out the VISL CG-3 repository from the Subversion repository at the University of Southern Denmark and install it:
+1. Check out the VISL CG-3 repository from the Subversion repository at the University of Southern Denmark and install it.
+The repository can be checked out anywhere on your machine since it will be installed into a central location such as `/usr/local/bin`.

 		$ svn co --username anonymous --password anonymous http://beta.visl.sdu.dk/svn/visl/tools/vislcg3/trunk vislcg3